JnsLns/ptb_experiment_template/README.md

   useful stuff here.

 ## Which files should I edit?
-Here's the main directory and file structure.
-Folders or files that you can edit are marked.
+Here's the main directory and file structure with folders and files marked that you should edit.
 All others should not be modified.
 In summary, files in folders starting with ```my``` can be modified.
 In addition, you need to adjust values in ```builtInSettings.m``` to your hardware setup and finally write some code for trial list generation in ```trialGeneration.m```.
 Files in ```/experiment/infrastructure/``` should not be changed (but can be called in your own code as described later).
 ```
 .
 +-- experiment
 |	+-- infrastructure
 |	+-- myCustomFiles             <-- store any custom files here
 |	+-- myParadigmDefinition      <-- add code in existing files
 |	+-- myTrialFiles 	      <-- put trial files here (*.mat)
 |	settings.m 		      <-- only adjust values, dont modify code
 |	runExperiment.m
 |
 +-- trialGeneration